PAWA Dominicana: Operations

 PAWA Dominicana authority included international charter services and scheduled services to Antigua, Aruba, Curaçao, Havana, San Juan, and St. Maarten from their Santo Domingo hub with several flights a week on the MD-80 and DC-9.

-PAWA was working to consolidate flights to New York and Miami (service started Nov.
-2016) and other Caribbean Islands.
+PAWA was working to consolidate flights to New York and Miami (the latter service started in November 2016) and other Caribbean Islands.
 The company's goal was stated as "to make SDQ the HUB of the Caribbean."
-In the future, PAWA would have planned flights from Santiago and Punta Cana to Miami, New York, and San Juan.
+PAWA would have planned flights from Santiago and Punta Cana to Miami, New York, and San Juan.

 Destinations

 As of January 28, 2018, PAWA Dominicana served the following destinations:

 Codeshare agreements

 PAWA had codeshare agreements with the following airlines: